 Nuffield Foundation - improving social well-being through education, research and innovation

-The Big Lottery Fund - funds health and social research
+The National Lottery Community Fund - funds health and social research

 The Leverhulme Trust - providing scholarships for research and education.